 Can you sell US hemp flower to Canada?

 Hemp is treated quite differently in the US than in Canada.
 While Canada has consistent federal regulations for the production, processing, and sale of hemp, the US has 50 different regulations that are different in each state.
 To make matters even more complex, Canadians are largely growing hemp for food while US hemp growers are mainly seeking to cash in on CBD trends.
 Many US hemp growers have high hopes of selling their CBD and hemp flower to Canada (and beyond) as US interest dwindles.
-They are now finding that to be an unachievable aspiration due to the large gap in regulatory standards.
+They are now finding that to be an unachievable aspiration due to the large gap in regulatory standards, something a licensed cannabis producer normally doesn’t have to think about.
 Just how big is that gap?
 It might surprise you!

 Why Grow Hemp?